 High quality standards

 All samples taken with the cerascreen® test kits are analysed in a medical laboratory.
 All of our lab partners meet our high quality and safety standards.

 Your test results

-As soon as your sample has been analysed, you will receive your results report via the My cerascreen® app or by logging in on our website.
-You can easily view the report on your smartphone, tablet or computer and read it printed out, if required.
+As soon as your sample has been analysed, you will receive your result report via the my cerascreen® app or your user account on our website.
+You can easily view the report on your smartphone, tablet or computer and print it out, if required.

 Who should take the test?

 Checking a possible deficiency is worthwhile for many people, as it is hard to consume enough zinc in our diets.

 A zinc deficiency test is particularly useful if you belong to one of the following risk groups for a deficiency: